apache/arrow/docs/source/cpp/streaming_execution.rst

 from a network connection.
 The arrow library refers to these functions as ``arrow::AsyncGenerator`` and there are a number of utilities for working with these functions.
 For this example we use a vector of record batches that we've already stored in memory.
 In addition, the schema of the data must be known up front.
-Arrow's streaming execution engine must know the schema of the data at each stage of the execution graph before any processing has begun.
+Acero must know the schema of the data at each stage of the execution graph before any processing has begun.
 This means we must supply the schema for a source node separately from the data itself.

 Here we define a struct to hold the data generator definition.
 This includes in-memory batches, schema and a function that serves as a data generator :